DeevitYakkundi/Version-Control-Git-Github/README.md

 # Version-Control-Git-Github
 <br>
-<h3>This repository is dedicated to try and test different functionality of Git and Github ecosystem. </h1>
+<h3>This repository is dedicated to test different functionality of Git and Github ecosystem. </h1>
 <br>
 <h1> Git & GitHub Notes </h1>